shawn-thorn/shawnthornbooks.com/content/publication/novel/index.md

 slides: novel
 ---

-Shawn's young adult urban and portal fantasy fiction is about a group of teens who discover a gemstone during a highschool camping trip that brings them and their town havoc before they enter a door to a fantasy world.
+Shawn's young adult urban and portal fantasy fiction is about a group of teens who discover a gemstone during a high school camping trip that brings them and their town havoc before they enter a door to a fantasy world.
 This novel also addresses contemporary topics such as high school, peer pressure, relationships, and coping with the stresses of everyday life in the real world.